AdobeDocs/uix/src/pages/extension-manager/extension-developed-by-adobe/content-fragments-workflows/index.md

 Within the grid listing the content fragments, there are two additional columns: `References` and `References By` along with the ability to mark these options for each content fragment in the list using checkboxes.

 - `References` - by selecting this checkbox, you indicate that a separate workflow process should be created for all children fragments (references) up to the maximum allowed depth.
 If no children fragments (references) exist for this content fragment, the checkbox will not be displayed.
-- `References By` - by selecting this checkbox, you indicate that a process will be created for its parent reference as well.
+- `References By` - by selecting this checkbox, you indicate that a process will be created for its **direct** parent reference as well (not all parents in the "tree").
 If the parent fragment's reference does not exist for this content fragment, the checkbox will not be displayed.

 **Notice:** when selecting multiple content fragments and combining the selected options of `References` and `References By`, workflows will be launched only once for each content fragment (the one selected and its children or parent reference, depending on the specified options).